Manishajha123/skill_depot/docs/fiori/fiori.md

 ### **Design Principles**
 The design philosophy of SAP Fiori is based on five core principles.
 SAP Fiori user experience is role-based, adaptive, simple, coherent, and delightful.

+- Role- Based:  grants users access to resources based on their roles and responsibilities:
+- Adaptive: having the ability or tendency to adapt to different situations
+- Simple:   easy to understand
+- Coherent: having clarity or intelligibility
+- Delightful: very pleasant, attractive, or enjoyable

 ### **Type of Fiori app**
 SAP Fiori has three app types, each distinguished by their focus and infrastructure requirements: